3 New Spain & New France

 Braddock’s Defeat Along the Monongahela, 1755

 Mostly, the British just bought off enough tribes to swing more alliances in their favor.
 They used their superior navy to blockade Atlantic entry to the St. Lawrence River, cutting off French trade to their Indian allies.
 The blockade proved decisive.
 The British captured Fort Ticonderoga in upper New York and the North American portion of the war more or less ended in 1759 when the British snuck up the cliffs behind French forces defending Quebec and seized that capital city.
 The next year they seized Montreal.
 Global conflict between the British and French continued through 1763, with the British ultimately pushing French colonial traders out of India.
 Meanwhile, French settlers escaping the island of Acadia, now in the Maritime Provinces, found refuge elsewhere in the French empire: southern Louisiana.
 There they created the distinct Cajun culture that remained largely isolated from the outside world until the 1930s.
+Today, Cajun Country is sometimes called Acadiana (flag on right).

 French & Indian War Map